MicrosoftDocs/azure-aks-docs/articles/aks/availability-zones-overview.md

 User Node pools host your applications.
 There are two main ways to deploy node pools to use Availability Zones.

 #### One user node pool, spread across all zones
-Recommended for long-running workloads.
 In this deployment, a single node pool is deployed across multiple availability zones.
 We recommend deploying at least three nodes per node pool to ensure at least one node per Availability Zone.
+AKS will balance the number of nodes between zones automatically.

 #### Multiple user node pools, one per zone
 Recommended for customers using the [cluster autoscaler](./cluster-autoscaler-overview.md), a good fit for short-running or bursty workloads.
 In this deployment, each zone has a single node pool.